kongondo/MenuBuilder/README.md

 * Once you've created a menu, you can view it in the frontend by loading it using MarkupMenuBuilder in a template file as follows.

 #### Rendering a Menu

+The simplest way to render a menu is to use the method **render()**.
+It is straightforward and can be passed various options to customise your menu.
+However, for the ultimate flexibility and total freedom, especially for complex menu structures, we recommend that you use the method **getMenuItems()**.
+Please note that the method **getMenuItems()** will not return a menu out of the box.
+Instead, it returns menu items that you can optionally manipulate, traverse using any recursive function (or for simpler menus, nested foreachs) and output within a HTML structure of your choosing.
+It means that you can apply logic within your chosen recursive function (or loop) to output extra details with your menu, for instance grab some data from a field within the pages that your menu items represent.
+Another example would be to show some parts of the menu only when a user is logged in, etc. If working with the Menu object, it means you can easily add properties to some or all of the menu items at runtime.
+It also means you have all the powerful WireArray [methods](http://processwire.com/api/arrays/) at your disposal (don't touch sort though!).

 ````php